 We booked the combined bus-train ticket a day before our departure, you can do so at Kamikochi bus station.
 The price for a ticket is ¥2450 per person.

-From Matsumoto we traveled back to Tokyo to catch our flight home.
-If you have more time, I recommend to visit Nagano or Mount Fuji.
-I couldn’t fit it into our itinerary for this trip, perhaps in the future I’ll have another chance…
+From Matsumoto, we traveled back to Tokyo by bus to catch our flight home.
+If you have more time, I recommend visiting Nagano, the Jigokudani snow monkey park, and Mount Fuji.

 You can download the map of my 6-day itinerary around the Japanese Alps below.
 And if you want to read more about Japan, check out my other Japan posts!